Hrushi20/Hrushi20/README.md

 <br/>

 - 👋  I’m [@Hrushi20](https://github.com/Hrushi20).
-- 👀  A fullstack web developer.
+- 👀  Software Engineer.
 - ❤️  Love to experiment with new technologies.
 - 🚀  Fast learner 🚀
 - 🔥  Passion for coding 🔥